ft-/arribasim-dev/README.md

 it can happen that there is no commit for a while.

 Most time is now allocated to a rewrite instead of using eventually some decades to find all the mess left.

+CAUTION about databases:

+Do not switch forth and back between 0.9 and arriba fork.
+The databases are not 100% compatible.